CODE OF CONDUCT

 - Provide support to those less able or in difficulty

 - Be consistent and accurate

-- Behave in a way that upholds the reputation of the Trust
+- Behave in a way that upholds the reputation of ES

 - Refuse any gift, favour or hospitality that might be interpreted as an attempt to obtain preferential treatment or service